 Pamela O’Brien, Pamela Hope Designs

 A proponent of good design for all, Pamela O’Brien is the founder and principal designer of Pamela Hope Designs.
-O’Brien discovered her for design early at 12 years old, and at 21, she went on grand Europe tour to soak in all the continent’s art and culture.
+O’Brien discovered her for design early at 12 years old, and by 21, she had lived in Europe to soak in the continent’s art and culture.

 Custom mirrors—at Pamela Hope Designs we love adding great mirrors to bathrooms.
 An interesting mirror with a great shape or a colorful or textured frame is an instant upgrade to any bathroom.
 When we are tight on space, we work with favorite frame shop.
 We can easily make odd sizes—very narrow, very wide or very tall mirrors that will complement the style and décor of the bathroom.